 Both of those statements are wrong.

 Squats won’t build your glutes by themselves.
-Without proper activation you COULD feel them only in your quads.
+Without proper activation you COULD feel them only in your quads, that’s why squats are amazing for toning your thighs.

 But if you warmed up properly, and have a good form, trust me, you WILL feel them in your glutes.
 Even more so, they can be painful as hell.